Ferromagnetic Potts Model: Refined #BIS-hardness and Related Results: Phase Diagram for the Ferromagnetic Potts model

-We can now classify the stability of fixpoints with $t=1$. \begin{lemma} Exactly one majority fixed point is stable.
-More precisely, the only stable fixed point with $t=1$ is the one maximizing the ratio $x$. \end{lemma} \begin{proof} In the setting of Lemma~\ref{lem:fixpoints} we have $t=1$ and thus the interesting eigenvalues of $M$ are $R^q_2/\alpha_q$ and $BR^2_1/\alpha_1+(B+q-2)R^2_q/\alpha_q-1$.
-One can easily check that the former is always larger, so it suffices to check when the following inequality holds
+We can now classify the stability of fixpoints with $t=1$. \begin{lemma} For $B>\Bu$, exactly one majority fixpoint is Jacobian attractive.
+More precisely, the only Jacobian attractive fixpoint with $t=1$ is the one maximizing $x=R_1/R_q$ (among the solutions of \eqref{eq:bprecursion} for $t=1$). \end{lemma} We can now explicitly specify the marginal $a$ in the definition of the ordered phase stated in the Introduction.
+With $x$ as in Lemma~\ref{lem:exactone}, we apply \eqref{jqwe}, which yields: